rit-construct-makerspace/makerspace-docs/docs/​Policies & Guidances/Staff Policies.md

 ## Staff Privileges

-Staff have no privileges beyond a normal maker when using the makerspaces not in their capacity as a staff, except for the following;
+Staff have no privileges beyond a normal maker when using the makerspaces not on-duty, except for the following;

 * Staff may access some 3D printing and other paid consumables at a discounted rate
 * Staff may use the makerspace(s) they are assigned to outside of open hours, if they are accompanied by at least one other maker to act as a buddy.
-This access us only permitted within the building's hours, if the makerspace is in a building that is not open 24/7.
+This access is only permitted within the building's hours, if the makerspace is in a building that is not open 24/7.

 Staff may not use their elevated permissions or access to internal systems as a way to gain access to equipment or resources without going through the normal training procedures.